-- 1. Set the header to Rigid mode and wait for the knife to become fully rigid (up to 15 minutes). - 2.
+- Set the header to Rigid mode and wait for the knife to become fully rigid (up to 15 minutes). - 2.
 Fully lower table.
-Fully lower reel. - 3.
-Adjust finger pitch so the tips of the reel fingers are as close to the cutter bar as possible with the adjustment ring at middle position (5 for HB reels, or 3 for the CAM reel).
-See section 16.4 on page 65 for details on adjusting finger pitch.
+Fully lower reel. - Adjust finger pitch so the tips of the reel fingers are as close to the cutter bar as possible with the adjustment ring at middle position (5 for HB reels, or 3 for the CAM reel).
+See section 16.4 on page 65.